 In October 2009, representatives from governments and workers’ and employers’ organizations from 22 Arab countries gathered at the first-ever Arab Employment Forum and endorsed a regional agenda for action to mitigate the impacts of the global financial and economic crisis.

 In line with the Global Jobs Pact, the ILO Declaration on Social Justice for a Fair Globalization and the Arab Decade for Employment (2010-2020),the Arab Action Agenda for Employment constitutes the overarching framework for ILO interventions in the Arab region.

 A tripartite technical committee was established with the support of the Arab Labour Organization and the ILO to advance the AEF Action Agenda, to promote social dialogue on employment issues, and to share knowledge and expertise between Arab countries.
 The AEF Tripartite Committee convened its first bi-annual meeting in Cairo in May 2010; and met for the second time at the Regional Conference on Social Dialogue in the Arab States in Rabat in December 2010.

-The Regional Office has launched and consolidated strategic partnerships with a number of international and regional organizations and institutions including: the Arab Labour Organization (ALO), the International Confederation of Arab Trade Unions (ICATU), the General Union of Chambers of Commerce, Industry, and Agriculture in the Arab states (GUCCIA), the Executive Bureau of the Council for Ministers of Labour and Social Affairs in the Gulf Cooperation Council States, the Arab Fund for Economic and Social Development, and the UN Economic and Social Commission for Western Asia - ESCWA.
+The Regional Office has launched and consolidated strategic partnerships with a number of international and regional organizations and institutions including: the Arab Labour Organization (ALO), the Arab Trade Union Confederation (ATUC), the General Union of Chambers of Commerce, Industry, and Agriculture in the Arab states (GUCCIA), the Executive Bureau of the Council for Ministers of Labour and Social Affairs in the Gulf Cooperation Council States, the Arab Fund for Economic and Social Development, and the UN Economic and Social Commission for Western Asia - ESCWA.